BenWibking/Amrvis-container/README.md

 # Amrvis-container

+A short guide to Amrvis is available [here](https://amrex-codes.github.io/amrex/docs_html/Visualization.html#amrvis).

-The Amrvis documentation is available [here](https://amrex-codes.github.io/amrex/docs_html/Visualization.html#amrvis).
+The complete LaTeX-formatted documentation is available as a [PDF](Amrvis.pdf).

 ## Running on macOS